interledger/hacktoberfest/README.md

+This site is now deprecated.
+The Hacktoberfest page has been moved to become part of https://github.com/interledger/interledger.org-developers

 # Hacktoberfest 2023

 This is the source code for our Hacktoberfest 2023 laning page.
 Our informational web properties are built using [Astro](https://astro.build/), including all our documentation sites.